Accession of Montenegro to the European Union

-Accession of Montenegro to the European Union is on the current agenda for future enlargement of the EU.
+Accession of Montenegro to the European Union is on the agenda for future enlargement of the EU.

-Shortly after voting for independence from the State Union of Serbia and Montenegro in a referendum in 2006, Montenegro began the process of accession to the European Union by agreeing to a Stabilisation and Association Agreement with the EU, which officially came into force on 1 May 2010.
+After voting for independence from Serbia and Montenegro in 2006, Montenegro began the process of accession to the European Union by agreeing to a Stabilisation and Association Agreement with the EU, which officially came into force on 1 May 2010.
+Montenegro officially applied to join the EU on 15 December 2008.
+Membership negotiations began on 29 June 2012.